-No Fault Divorce is an easier way to get divorced and the way almost all divorces are handled nowadays.
-You divorce can take less time, is less expensive and can be handled without even having to go to court.
+No-Fault Divorce is an easier way to get divorced and the way almost all divorces are handled nowadays.
+Your divorce can take less time is less expensive and can be handled without even having to go to court.

-No-fault divorce is a much easier, faster and cheaper way to get divorce than in a “fault divorce.”
+No-fault divorce is a much easier, faster and cheaper way to get a divorce than in a “fault divorce.”
 A court grants a no-fault divorce when both parties agree that the marriage is over (irretrievable breakdown).
-Almost all divorces granted in Pennsylvania nowadays are no fault divorces.
+Almost all divorces granted in Pennsylvania nowadays are no-fault divorces.

 1. If both Husband and Wife agree to the divorce, they can obtain a no-fault divorce.
 After one party files for the divorce and 90 days have passed (less time in some cases) after the complaint is served on the other spouse, each party may file an Affidavit of Consent to divorce.
 If necessary, you may also work out any property issues you have by agreeing on how you will deal with marital property in a Property Settlement Agreement.
 The court rules then require you to file a series of legal documents to complete the divorce.
 This is the fastest way to divorce in Pennsylvania, but it requires the cooperation of both parties.
 You will not even have to go to a court hearing!

-2. Unilateral No Fault divorce is an option if your spouse will not consent to the divorce but the parties have been living separate and apart for at least 1 year.
+2. A unilateral No-Fault divorce is an option if your spouse will not consent to the divorce but the parties have been living separate and apart for at least 1 year.
 Certain notices are filed with the court and, if your spouse does not object or file any claims with the court, your divorce will be granted.
-You may file for the divorce before you have lived separate and apart for the 1 year waiting period but you cannot get the divorce until the 1 year period is over.
+You may file for the divorce before you have lived separate and apart for the 1-year waiting period but you cannot get the divorce until the 1 year period is over.
 You may not be able to get a unilateral divorce if there are issues related to property division.
 You usually must resolve these issues before a divorce will be granted.

 Whether a No-Fault Divorce is right for you can be determined with a quick free telephone consultation with one of our attorneys.
 Call today – no fee, no obligation.